infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 }
 ```

-This is a bit better since we no longer have to take care of unsubscribing, but the issue now is that during each template check, `user$` getter will be called.
-In _Example #4_ we had a case where using a getter was fine, but in this case it is not.
+Here we no longer have to take care of unsubscribing, but the issue now is that during each template check, `user$` getter will be called.
+In _Example #4_ in one of the previous sub-chapters we had a case where using a getter was fine, but in this case it is not.
 Each time it is called it creates a new observable, template will subscribe to this new observable during each change detection, meaning that a new subscription will trigger another API call every CD cycle - which is unnecessary.

 ```typescript
 // good